delucis/astro-embed/packages/astro-embed/README.md

 title: My MDX page with embed components
 ---

-import { Tweet, Vimeo, YouTube } from 'astro-embed';
+import { Tweet, Vimeo, YouTube, OpenGraph } from 'astro-embed';

 Hey look!
 I can embed a tweet _in Markdown_!